DESIGNING A SUSTAINABLE CAMPUS AND FUTURE

 This will support the Government’s vision for the broader Fishermans Bend Precinct as a thriving place that is a leading example for environmental sustainability, liveability, connectivity, diversity and innovation.

 A NEW GREEN STAR BUILDING RATING TOOL

-The Fishermans Bend campus will help reimagine the green star rating tool for new buildings, working with the Green Building Council of Australia.
-This will ensure industry evolves to meet the sustainability challenges of the next decade.
+Fishermans Bend campus will help to reimagine the Green Star rating tool for new buildings, through participating in the Green Building Council of Australia'a program, which aims to ensure industry evolves to meet the sustainability challenges of the next decade.

-Participating in the program is one way we can extend our impact beyond the boundaries of the campus.
-By influencing the new national rating tool we can test ways for Green Star rated buildings can go even further in the future.
+This is one way we are extending our impact beyond the boundaries of the campus, testing ways for Green Star rated buildings can go even further in the future.

 Read more about Green Star Buildings here

 Find out more about the new green star rating tool - watch the Green Building Day 2020 panel discussion